Appendix A: Complete Comparison Table

 Vatican Advocacy

-Laudato Si' (2015): Pope Francis links Sunday to ecological and social concerns, quoting the Fourth Commandment about the seventh day, then applying it to Sunday.
+Laudato Si' (2015): Pope Francis linked Sunday to ecological and social concerns, quoting the Fourth Commandment about the seventh day, then applying it to Sunday.

 European Sunday Alliance: Coalition including COMECE (Catholic bishops' EU lobbying body) promotes Sunday legislation across Europe, framing it as worker welfare.